NaimShk07/MERN_Stack_Interview_Prep/03_JavaScript/notes/javascript_qna.md

 - An Execution Context is the `environment` in which JavaScript code is evaluated and executed.
 - Every time a function runs, a new execution context is created.

+Think of Execution Context as a room where your code runs.

+Every room has:

+- Variable Environment → variables, functions
+- Scope Chain → where to search variables
+- this binding → depends on how you entered the room

 ---

 ## 6. Difference between var, let and const